Frequently Asked Questions

 - Adopt a combination of your family name and your spouse’s family name with or without hyphens.

 A. Visit the Federal Circuit Court website here for information on proof of divorce and obtaining a certificate of divorce.

 A. You will receive a presentation certificate on the day.
 While this is a legal document it cannot be used to have certain documentation, e.g. drivers’ licence or passport etc., changed to your married name.
 You will need to apply for a registered copy of your marriage certificate from Births, Deaths & Marriages.
 I register your marriage online the same day as the ceremony; therefore please visit my Information page for an application form and more information on marriage certificates.

 A. Many people from overseas wish to get married in Australia.
-Please find the answers to many questions regarding overseas couples getting married in Australia here.
+Please find the answers to many questions regarding overseas couples getting married in Australia on my couples from overseas wishing to marry in Australia page here.

 Witnesses – Their must be AT LEAST two persons present at the ceremony as witnesses who are over the age of 18 years.
 This is the responsibility of the parties to the marriage.